Resource meta section

 Data Type Requirement Default Value Possible Value

-string mandatory none cloud-kernel, key-value, key-value-properties, certificates
+string mandatory none key-value, key-value-properties, certificates

 Example Usage: